Directed by: Alain Resnais || Produced by: Samy Halfon, Anatole Dauman

 This is not a rant like my derisions of The Walking Dead (2010-present) or The Fast and The Furious (2001-present), but an official critique; I do not consider this project a laughable dose of pop culture garbage, for what it is worth, but for all the reasons listed above — from the baffling editing to the grating dialogue to the overall muted visual style — I think every critic or film student who’s praised this movie needs to stop smoking whatever they’re smoking and watch this film again.
 Of all the many forgettable, overrated “trailblazers” of cinema I was forced to watch in college, this one stands out the most.

 SUMMARY & RECOMMENDATION: Hiroshima Mon Amour is a “classic” that’s neither memorable from a storytelling nor stylistic standpoint.
 Maybe it was innovative once upon a time, but its lackluster characters, bland composition, and excruciating pacing beg to differ from a modern perspective.
+More to the point, Alain Resnais’ film is paced so slow as to feel twice it’s length, so slow as to turn off all but the most dedicated film academics or post-World War II historians.

-— However… there’s some cool black-and-white stock footage hidden away in this “””innovator.”””
+— However… there’s some cool black-and-white stock footage hidden away in this “innovator.”

 —> NOT RECOMMENDED, mon ami!